 Whether you’re searching for a destination for a first date or a gemstone-themed anniversary, Denver has no shortage of restaurants that will impress.
 From Michelin-starred credentials to slightly macabre histories, these Mile-High City eateries are truly special.

-Discerning foodies need to add this founding member of the RiNo restaurant scene to their Denver agenda: The Populist takes diners on an extraordinary journey with a tasting menu incorporating global ingredients in seven to nine courses.
-Book a patio table under the romantic string lights and come hungry.
-For more creative dishes, though with a decidedly local twist, head to Vesta, a 9-minute walk from Stay Alfred at Premier Lofts.
+Discerning foodies need to add this founding member of the RiNo restaurant scene to their Denver agenda: For creative dishes with a decidedly local twist, head to Vesta, a 9-minute walk from Stay Alfred at Premier Lofts.
 Each plate incorporates seasonal dishes, so each time you dine is a new experience.
 And you can’t get much more local than ingredients from Colorado farms, so locavores flock to Highland Park’s Duo Restaurant, a cozy farm-to-table spot with a spectacular wine list.

 Though the most trendy neighborhoods in the 303 might hog the restaurant spotlight, incredible eats are found through the city, so explore and you will be rewarded.
 In the Capitol Hill neighborhood, Mizuna draws from elegant French techniques to create unique New American fare while retaining its neighborly vibe.
 And just north of City Park lies The Plimoth, serving upscale, locally inspired dishes in a cozy, rustic atmosphere.
 But taking the cake for Denver’s most romantic restaurant, Barolo Grill is probably the next best thing besides a whirlwind trip to Italy.
 Northern Italian fare cooked with amore and a lengthy wine list make this spot a winner.